balaji-vbr/Physical-Design-using-open-source-EDA-tools/README.md

 The total workshop is divided into 5 days with lab activities on each day as follows

-*DAY 1 - Study and review of various components in RISC V based picoSoC* *DAY 2 - Chip planning strategies and introduction to foundry library cells* *DAY 3 - Design and characterize one library cell using Magic layout tool and ngspice* *DAY 4 - Pre-layout timing analysis and importance of good clock tree* *DAY 5 - Final steps for RTL2GDS*
+*DAY 1 - Study and review of various components in RISC V based picoSoC.* <br />
+*DAY 2 - Chip planning strategies and introduction to foundry library cells.* <br />
+*DAY 3 - Design and characterize one library cell using Magic layout tool and ngspice.* <br />
+*DAY 4 - Pre-layout timing analysis and importance of good clock tree.* <br />
+*DAY 5 - Final steps for RTL2GDS.*

 ## **DAY 1**